Amenhotep19/shopper-mood-monitor-go/README.md

 ## Setup

-### Install OpenVINO™ Toolkit
+### Install Intel® Distribution of OpenVINO™ toolkit

 Refer to https://software.intel.com/en-us/articles/OpenVINO-Install-Linux for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.

 You will need the OpenCL™ Runtime package if you plan to run inference on the GPU as shown by the instructions below.
 It is not mandatory for CPU inference.

-### Install Go
+### Install Go*

 You must install the Go programming language version 1.11+ in order to compile this application.
 You can obtain the latest compiler from the Go website's download page at https://golang.org/dl/